-This Subsection shall be read in conjunction with Part B (General Requirements) and Part E (Operational Practices) of the National Standard for Commercial Vessels.
+This Subsection shall be read in conjunction with Part B-General requirements and Marine Order 504 (Certificates of operation and operation requirements - national law) 2018.

 1.2 OBJECTIVE

 The objective of this subsection is to provide a method of determining a suitable anchoring system to prevent a vessel getting into a dangerous situation that may threaten life, property or environment.